Society Biennial Book Prize

 - methodological skill and/or innovation.

-Please send three copies of the book you would like to submit to the chair of the book prize committee:
+Please send three hard copies of the book to the chair of the book prize committee:

 An announcement of the award will be published in the Society’s Bulletin as well as on the SRS website.